 Business Insurance for Mortgage Brokers - What You Need to Know

-The most common insurance claims against mortgage brokers involve recommending an unsuitable loan structure, failing to disclose loan terms or break fees, not securing the best available interest rate, errors in loan applications that delay settlement, and failing to identify a client's true borrowing capacity.
-A single claim from a client who has been locked into an unsuitable mortgage can reach $100,000 - $500,000+, particularly where the client faces a forced sale, significant break fees, or long-term financial hardship as a result of the broker's error.
+The most frequent claims against mortgage brokers involve placing clients in unsuitable loan structures, failing to disclose break costs or hidden fees, not securing the most competitive rate available on the broker's panel, errors in loan applications that delay settlement, and underestimating a client's true borrowing capacity.
+A single claim from a borrower locked into an inappropriate mortgage can reach $100,000 to $500,000 or more, particularly when a forced sale, large break fees, or long-term financial hardship results from the broker's error.

-All major Australian business insurance providers offer policies tailored for mortgage and finance broking practices.
+All major Australian business insurers offer policies for mortgage and finance broking practices.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Common services: Residential mortgage broking, commercial lending, refinancing, debt consolidation, asset finance, construction lending, first home buyer guidance, and property investment loan structuring.
-Many brokers specialise in one or two areas
+• Common services: Residential mortgage broking, refinancing, commercial lending, asset finance, construction loans, first home buyer guidance, debt consolidation, and property investment loan structuring

 Cover Types for Mortgage Broking Practices